 For information on the national legal context and resources and tools on the national level, please contact the national Ministry of Labour or the national employers’ or workers’ organization.

-For more information on the national employers’ federation, visit the website of the International Employers’ Organization, the organization with the largest representativity of the private sector in the world, currently consisting of 148 national employers' organizations from 141 countries (November 2010).
+For more information on the national employers’ federations, visit the website of the International Employers’ Organization, the organization with the largest representativity of the private sector in the world, currently consisting of 150 national employers' organizations from 143 countries (April 2015).

 For more information on the national workers’ organizations, visit the website of the International Trade Union Confederation.
-The ITUC represents 176 million workers in 151 countries and territories and has 301 national affiliates (March 2011).
+The ITUC has 176,051,583 members in 328 affiliated organizations in 162 countries and territories (December 2014).